Looking for love? These are the best cities find it, Zillow study shows

 - Share of singles in an area are places that had more singles, according to the 2020 U.S. Census Bureau data.

-- Typical rent price for cities that had lower average rent prices ranked higher in the 100.
+- Typical rent prices for cities that had lower average rent prices ranked higher in the 100.

 - Sharing of affordable rental listings reflects the share of the market based on the incomes of single individuals, also based on 2020 Census data.